Aayushpatel007/GoogleDriveAccess/README.md

 # Healthify.AI

-An automatic trained voice-enabled chatbot with images and video support which does not allow you to feel absense of doctor,hosptial staff and management by solving your desired quests.
+### An automatic trained voice-enabled conversational chatbot with images and video support which does not allow you to feel absense of doctor, hosptial staff and management by solving your desired quests.

+## Purpose

+Given the fact that every person is unique, some medical conditions are atypical and that bots can’t communicate effectively (at least not yet), the answer for now is no.
+However, with rise of Artificial Intelligence and Chat-Bots probelms can be solved to a huge extent which will save patients and practitioners time and money while allowing a greater level of oversight.

 ## Getting Started